gottstaff/SimpleMD/README.md

 Configure **API base URL**, **Model**, and related options in **Settings → Preferences…** (AI section).

-**Privacy:** each request sends your instruction plus either the current selection or ~1,200 characters of context around the cursor to the configured server.
-With an external provider, that content leaves your machine.
+**Privacy:** each request sends your instruction plus either the current selection or ~1,200 characters of context around the cursor or the selected text to the configured server. **With an external provider, that content leaves your machine**.

-**Security:** the API key is stored in Qt settings on disk **in plain text** (not encrypted).
+**Security:** the API key is stored in Qt settings on disk **in plain text** (not encrypted yet).

 AI is optional.
 Without it, the editor runs normally (offline aside from WebEngine’s usual needs).